UNIVERSITY OF WISCONSIN River Falls

 The results list names from the Surname or Given name column first, and then the Alternate names columns second.

-The indexes that are currently entered were created for purposes other than this index, long before we dreamed of having an online index.
-Most often the county name was not part of the indexing, especially in the case of the newspapers.
-That means the county names got added recently based on what county the newspaper is located in, which is not necessarily the county the person is most related to.
+The information initially included in the index were created for purposes other than an online index.
+Previous to the online index, the county name was not included in our recording, especially in the case of the newspapers.
+That means that county names were added more recently based on what county the newspaper is located in, which is not necessarily the county the person is most related to.

-The other problem with the county names when it comes to newspapers, especially obituaries, is that the county borders were porous.
+County borders are porous in regards to newspapers, especially obituaries.
 People often lived in more than one county over the course of their lives and it is hard to put them in just one county for the index.
 The same is true of the state boundaries and you will occasionally see "Minnesota" for the county because that is where they ended up.

 Births and marriages are a little bit easier in that we can use the county where the event happened.
 So be aware that someone who lived in Polk County might have been born in St. Croix County because that was where the closest hospital was.